-This article will walk users through the New Report wizard and demonstrate how to create a new report.
+This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

-- Click the Create a New Report button.
+- In the main menu, click the Create New Report icon.

 - There are several types of reports, the most common being an Advanced Report.

-Note: This article will focus on building an Advanced Report.
-For information on the other types of reports, see Report Types.
+This article will focus on building an Advanced Report.
+For information on the other types of reports, see the article on Report Types.

 In the Name tab, enter a report name and click on the folder where the report will be saved.

 The report name can be up to 255 characters long.
 The following special characters may not be used:

 ? : / \ * “ < >

 The report’s description appears at the bottom of the Main Menu when it is selected.
 The description text may also be used to search for a report.

 You cannot create a report inside a folder that is read-only ().